 Students who are enrolled in their first or second semester of college at Amarillo College, Clarendon College, Frank Phillip's College, or South Plains College may elect to participate in Destination WT.
 It's only for students planning to transfer in a year or two.
 The best part is that application fees are waived and a scholarship will be waiting for you when you transfer.
 So sign-up now!
 Visit our Destination WT page for more information.

 A transfer student is defined, in general, as a student that has attempted course work at another college or university after receiving a high school diploma or GED.
 Students who apply when they are high school seniors for enrollment in the summer, fall or spring semester after high school graduation are considered first-time freshmen.

-The following required documents apply only to students who have completed less than 12 transferable academic hours from another regionally accredited college or university:
+The following required documents apply only to students who have completed fewer than 12 transferable academic hours from another regionally accredited college or university:

 Applicants who hold an associate’s degree from a regionally-accredited community college OR have a combination of transferable hours and GPA outlined below are guaranteed admission:

 Transferable Hours GPAApplicants that do not meet admission guarantee criteria above but have at least a 2.00 cumulative GPA will be evaluated under a competitive review process.
 Factors considered may include, but are not be limited to: types of courses taken, rigor of curriculum, pattern of progress, and potential for success.